softwarefactory-project/sf-operator/README.md

 More information in the [ADR's README](doc/adr/README.md).

+## System requirement

+You need to install the following dependencies on your dev machine:
+- make
+- golang
+- ansible-core

 ## Run the SF operator in devel mode

 The operator will automatically use the current context in your kubeconfig file (i.e. whatever `oc cluster-info` shows).